lnug/speakers/README.md

 - Check the milestone date for confirmation of the event date.

 ## After the event
-Please tweet your slides to suppost the youtube viewers
+Please tweet a url to your slides

 Thanks,
 <3 LNUGorg team